Character Role Playing

 Character Role Playing is a 1981 fantasy role-playing game supplement published by Ragnarok Enterprises.

 Contents

-Character Role Playing is a course in creatively role playing the most common fantasy character types.
+Character Role Playing is a play aid that provides information on how to role play fantasy characters creatively.

 Reception

 Ronald Pehr reviewed Character Role Playing in The Space Gamer No. 49.
 Pehr commented that "Experienced role players don't need Character Role Playing, others won't buy it.
 Get it for new FRPG players (who don't yet worship the dice), if you can convince them to read and heed."